 You'll also share your findings with industry, the research community, policy makers and reconstruction stakeholders.

 Corporate member - recommend a member of staff to join a mission team who will be given some priority over other candidates. - £300 annual subscription

-Full member - be considered for joining a mission team - £20 annual subscription (£15 for IStructE members)
+Full member - be considered for joining a mission team - £20 annual subscription (£15 for IStructE or SECED members)